televandalist/RADocsTEMP/docs/support/FAQ.md

 ## My welcome email has gone missing!

 Unfortunately sometimes the welcome email has been known to go missing.
 If this happens, please log in with your username/password you registered with, then visit your settings page.
-At the top you'll find the option to resend your registration email.
+At the top you'll find the option to resend your registration email!

 ## Why can't I see my new profile picture?